DavidRambo/lureofcontrast/content/blog/slsa2019/index.md

 Fecal froths and sourdough starters exemplify how a wide range of microbiota not only contribute to the production of worlds but also participate in technologies for intentionally refashioning those worlds further.
 Each technological practice integrates microbial cultures with human culture—indeed, they contribute to constructing the latter through such integrations.
 As Simondon argues, at the historical and etymological roots of culture is cultivation: that is, the modification of a “living being’s environment,” which in turn often modifies the animal (as opposed to husbandry, which acts upon the animal directly).
 From this perspective, microbiome science expands the scope of what we recognize as cultivation to include the creation of environments that foster a concentrated population of selected microbiota.
 Beyond livestock and crops, humans have long been cultivating the microbiomes that inhabit those creatures (that is, indirectly) and that make fermentation possible (that is, directly).
 Today, you can buy kits to genetically engineer brewer’s yeast to make fluorescent beer.

+{{figure(
+path="@/blog/slsa2019/fluorescent-yeast.png"
-{{< figureCupper img="fluorescent-yeast.png" caption="This is from Josiah Zayner’s company website, The Odin.
-You may have heard of Zayner because he performed his own fecal transplant a couple years ago and blogged about it." command="Resize" options="600x" >}}
+figCaption="This is from Josiah Zayner’s company website, The Odin.
+Zayner performed his own fecal transplant a couple years ago and blogged about it." scale=0.5)}}

 I have been keen to point out the technological nature of these microbial cultivations in order to highlight how consciousness intentionally engages with nonhuman, nonconscious sensations.
 A Hegel-inspired alimentary philosophy implicates human phenomenology within the multifarious digestions that is our biome in process.
 I think that Hegel can be read as replacing Kant’s a priori conditions of possible experience with a contingently interlocking system of alimentations.
 The outcome, however, is not Absolute Spirit contemplating the logical necessity of its emergence but, rather, an experimental field for intervening in the grounds of possible experience.
 By inventing a novel synthesis of human experience with its grounding alimentations, the later circle back to the consciousness that was involved in their invention and expand its phenomenological purview.
 (Or, to use a Hegelian term, they infect it.)
 Simondon explains, in language reminiscent of his teacher Georges Canguilhem, that a modified environment in turn “offers [the organism] a new field of action, demanding a new adaptation and arousing new needs.”